By Dr. Mercola

 - Getting sufficient amounts of animal-based omega-3 fats in your diet

-- Using coconut oil to moisturize your skin
+- Using coconut oil for skin moisturizing

 In addition to that, I'll also point out some other dietary measures that can make a big difference—and of course we can't forget about drinking water to stay hydrated.